Almogavars: Conquest of Cordoba

 The beginning of the conquest of the city of Cordoba by the Almogavars is told by Argote de Molina:

 At 1235, the rich men and Hidalgos (low nobility) Adalids and Almogavars (who were on the border of this kingdom) gathered in Andujar and entered into Cordoba lands, where they captured some Moors, who told them how the Cordoba city was very neglected, where no one was controlling or distrusting the Christians.

 Before this very favorable news, they gather, Martin Ruiz de Argote, Domingo Munoz, Diego Munoz, Diego Martinez el Adalid, Pedro Ruiz de Tafur, Alvaro Colodro and Benito Banos, and agree to assault the suburbs of Cordoba, giving warning to Don Alvar Perez of Castro.

-They arrived in Cordoba on the night of 23 December 1235, with great daring and skill stealth mounted a scale, clambering disguised as Moors seizing the Puerta del Colodro.
+They arrived in Cordoba on the night of 23 December 1235, with great daring and skill, stealthily scaled, clambering up disguised as Moors and seizing the Puerta del Colodro.
 The first to climb the wall was Álvaro Colodro, then following his comrades.
 Such was the success achieved, other towers that reached up to the Martos door, stayed Ajarquía conquered, until 29 June 1236 Córdoba surrenders to Ferdinand III.